Noga Nir-Kistler: Early life and education

 Nir-Kistler was born on May 18, 1979, in Israel, to Eliezer Nir and Nira Nir, the youngest child of a family with three older brothers.
 She competed as a youth as a member of Israel's Junior National Swim Team.

 In 1997, she relocated to the Lehigh Valley region of eastern Pennsylvania with her parents after her father Eliezer, an engineer, was hired by Lehigh University in Bethlehem, Pennsylvania.
 She attended Whitehall High School, and swam for the school's team in 1998, the year she graduated.
 She resided in Salisbury Township, Pennsylvania.

 Nir-Kistler worked as a lifeguard and swim instructor at Allentown YMCA in Allentown.
 In 1999, after two years in Pennsylvania, her family returned to Israel, but she decided to remain and become a U.S. citizen.
 She first learned table tennis from her husband Fred, a local table tennis champion, having never played the game before meeting him.
 In 1999, as a student at Lehigh Carbon Community College, her disability from Reflex Sympathetic Dystrophy (RSD) began to slow her down, and she was forced to leave school.
-By age 20, she was confined to a wheelchair.
+By age 20, she used a wheelchair.

 From 2000 to 2004, she underwent 14 surgeries.
 The disease affected her left hand, requiring her to switch hands when she played table tennis, an adjustment that somehow did not reduce her competitiveness.
 Her surgeries reduced her pain and allowed her to continue her pursuit of athletics, but pain still persisted, and her condition varied over time.